worldwide-asset-exchange/wax-system-contracts/README.md

 The Worldwide Asset eXchange™ (WAX) is a purpose-built blockchain and protocol token designed to make e-commerce transactions faster, easier, and safer for all participants.
 The WAX Blockchain mainnet uses Delegated Proof of Stake (DPoS) as its consensus mechanism and is fully backward compatible with EOS.
 The custom features and incentive mechanisms developed by WAX are designed to optimize the blockchain’s usability in e-commerce, and encourage voting on guilds and proposals.

-### Some of the features of the WAX System Contract include:
+### Some of the features of the WAX System Contracts include:
 1. [Token Swap in conjunction with Genesis Block Member Rewards](https://wax.io/blog/introducing-the-genesis-block-member-program-join-and-receive-daily-token-rewards-for-3-years)
 2. [Earning staking rewards](https://wax.io/blog/earn-more-wax-introducing-wax-block-rewards-staking-and-voting-guilds-and-more)
 3. [Incentives and mechanics to address voter apathy](https://wax.io/blog/staking-and-voting-on-wax-a-technical-deep-dive)